 He lived his early years in Northwestern Montana (Glacier National Park, Hungry Horse, Kalispell, Missoula), spent his tweens and teens in Northern Virginia and Washington DC, finally settling in North Texas in his mid-twenties where he has spent most of his life.
 While the Western US has shaped his sensibilities, so too have his experiences growing up in the melting pot around the DC area, actually just a few miles from where David Grohl spent his grammar school years.
 In DC, one of his mentors and guitar technicians was the famous Danny Gatton, now permanently enshrined as one of Rolling Stone Magazine’s all time 100 best guitar players.
 The few guitar lessons he took were given by another mentor, photographer and mesmerizing Grammy Award winning guitarist, Al Petteway.
 The region swirled with local influences like the Seldom Scene, Bill Danhoff and Taffy Nivert (Take Me Home Country Roads [John Denver], Afternoon Delight [Starland Vocal Band]), Four out of Five Doctors, and a parade of famous musicians who passed through.
 This wide variety included CSN, Mahavishnu Orchestra (John McLaughlin), Chick Corea, Jeff Beck, Les Paul, Kris Kristofferson, Judy Collins, Joni Mitchell, Elizabeth Cotton, Heart, The Grateful Dead, Allman Brothers Band, Kansas, Toto, America, and David Bromberg–all influences that seeped into the young songwriter’s mind.

 Today, he travels all over the US engaging in his favorite activity–house concert performances.
 He continues to write new songs and perform, while producing several albums a year and mentoring other musicians of diverse genres and ages.
 He stays involved in a variety of side projects, and has recently teamed up with former colleague, Faith Vicknair, to form an exceptional duo: Faith & Rye.
-Starting as a cover group, sometimes with a full band behind them, they are exploring a transition to original music over the next six months (as of 4/11/2016).
-The duo will be available as a house concert act, either with or without Mr. Galloway’s solo show.
+Starting as a cover group, sometimes with a full band behind them, they are transitioning to original music with the planned release of their first album collaboration, A Prayer and a Shot of Whiskey, in October 2017.
+The duo is available as a house concert act, either with or without Mr. Galloway’s solo show.